 If a divorce is contested, it is very good idea for you to have an attorney.
 Otherwise, you can lose more property than you should and you may also lose custody of children and be ordered to pay higher support payments than you feel able to.
 During a contested divorce, a divorce attorney will show the judge the best way to split the property so that you can still get a fair outcome.
 He will also show the judge that it is in the children’s best interest to be with you, or if not, he will show the judge the proper amount of support you should be expected to pay.

-Our office bills for uncontested divorces on a flat fee basis, charging $500 for the entire service.
-For contested divorces, we bill hourly at $200 an hour.
-It is difficult to bill contested divorces on a flat fee system because it is not easy to tell how much time they will take, mostly because it depends largely on the cooperation of the parties.
+Our office bills for uncontested divorces on a flat fee basis, charging for the entire service.
+For contested divorces, It is difficult to bill contested divorces on a flat fee system because it is not easy to tell how much time they will take, mostly because it depends largely on the cooperation of the parties.

 Schedule A Consultation